csekri/tkzgeom/README.md

 - *native support for a wide range of commutative diagrams*
 - *anti-aliased canvas items*
 - *tikz double line*
-- *adding custom RGB based colour*
+- *adding user-defined RGB based colours, improved colour management*
 - *continuous keypress to enable move point feature and move canvas feature*
-- *the properties dialog embedded in the main window*
+- *the properties dialog embedded in the main window, as well as more intuitively grouped widgets*
-- *all items have unique (changeable) ID/name, that can be modified for easier navigation*
+- *all items have unique ID/name, that can be modified for easier navigation*
-- *in QlistWidget, multiple items can be selected an applied one common change simultaniously*
+- *in QlistWidget, multiple items can be selected and edited simultaneously*
 - *toolTip to be added to most widgets*
+- *titlebar including project status*
 - *other optimisations/beautifications*

->*AltGr press moves points*, *CTRL press moves the canvas*
+>*AltGr press moves points*, *CTRL press moves the canvas.*

+> *README will be updated when most objectives are met.*